SWilliamsBIA/SWilliamsBIA/README.md

 • Dynamic Power BI dashboards to monitor customer satisfaction

 Some Facts about me:
-• I excited about participating in professional events.
+• I'am excited about participating in professional events.
 • I love all things music.
 (Making, Performing, Karaoke)
 • I can't make it a single day without sports.